eugenestar5/SVG-Logo-Maker/README.md

 ## Usage

 It can be done by typing "node index.js" in their terminal.
-Users will be ask series of questions
-before the Logo is generated.
-Users will be promoted to try again if they answer the questions wrongly.
+To use the application, type node index.js at the command line to answer the prompted questions to generate the SVG logo. .
+Users will be prompted to try again if they answer the questions wrongly.

 ## License